-- CSAC recognizes that climate change will have a harmful effect on our environment, public health and economy.
-Although there remains uncertainty on the pace, distribution and magnitude of the effects of climate change, CSAC also recognizes the need for immediate actions to mitigate the sources of greenhouse gases. - CSAC recognizes the need for sustained leadership and commitment at the federal, state, regional and local levels to develop strategies to combat the effects of climate change. - CSAC recognizes the complexity involved with reducing greenhouse gases and the need for a variety of approaches and strategies to reduce GHG emissions. - CSAC supports a flexible approach to addressing climate change, recognizing that a one size fits all approach is not appropriate for California's large number of diverse communities. - CSAC supports special consideration for environmental justice issues, disadvantaged communities, and rural areas that do not have the ability to address these initiatives without adequate support and assistance. - CSAC supports cost-effective strategies to reduce GHG emissions and encourages the use of grants, loans and incentives to assist local governments in the implementation of GHG reduction programs. - CSAC recognizes that adaptation and mitigation are necessary and complementary strategies for responding to climate change impacts.
-CSAC encourages the state to develop guidance materials for assessing climate impacts that includes adaptation options. - CSAC finds it critical that the state develop protocols and GHG emissions inventory mechanisms, providing the necessary tools to track and monitor GHG emissions at the local level.
+- 1) CSAC recognizes that sustainable development and climate change share strong complementary tendencies. - 2) CSAC recognizes that mitigation and adaptation to climate change such as promoting sustainable energy, improved access and increased walkability, transit oriented development, and improved agricultural methods have the potential to bolster sustainable development. - 3) CSAC recognizes that climate change will have a harmful effect on our environment, public health and economy.
+Although there remains uncertainty on the pace, distribution and magnitude of the effects of climate change, CSAC also recognizes the need for immediate actions to mitigate the sources of greenhouse gases. - 4) CSAC recognizes the need for sustained leadership and commitment at the federal, state, regional and local levels to develop strategies to combat the effects of climate change. - 5) CSAC recognizes the complexity involved with reducing greenhouse gases and the need for a variety of approaches and strategies to reduce greenhouse gas (GHG) emissions. - 6) CSAC supports a flexible approach to addressing climate change, recognizing that a one size fits all approach is not appropriate for California's large number of diverse communities. - 7) CSAC supports special consideration for environmental justice issues, disadvantaged communities, and rural areas that do not have the ability to address these initiatives without adequate support and assistance. - 8) CSAC supports cost-effective strategies to reduce GHG emissions and encourages the use of grants, loans and incentives to assist local governments in the implementation of GHG reduction programs. - 9) CSAC recognizes that adaptation and mitigation are necessary and complementary strategies for responding to climate change impacts.
+CSAC encourages the state to develop guidance materials for assessing climate impacts that includes adaptation options.

+- 10) CSAC finds it critical that the state develop protocols and GHG emissions inventory mechanisms, providing the necessary tools to track and monitor GHG emissions at the local level.
 The state, in cooperation with local government, must determine the portfolio of solutions that will best minimize its potential risks and maximize its potential benefits.
-CSAC also supports the establishment of a state climate change technical assistance program for local governments.

-- CSAC believes that in order to achieve projected emission reduction targets cooperation and coordination between federal, state and local entities to address the role public lands play in the context of climate change must occur. - CSAC recognizes that many counties are in the process of developing, or have already initiated climate change-related programs.
-CSAC supports the inclusion of these programs into the larger GHG reduction framework and supports acknowledgement and credit given for these local efforts. - CSAC acknowledges its role to provide educational forums, informational resources and communication opportunities for counties in relation to climate change. - CSAC recognizes that collaboration between cities, counties, special districts and the private sector is necessary to ensure the success of a GHG reduction strategy at the local level. - CSAC encourages counties to take active measures to reduce greenhouse gas emissions and create energy efficiency strategies that are appropriate for their respective communities.
+CSAC also supports the establishment of a state climate change technical assistance program for local governments. - 11) CSAC believes that in order to achieve projected emission reduction targets, cooperation and coordination between federal, state and local entities must occur to address the role public lands play in the context of climate change. - 12) CSAC recognizes that many counties are in the process of developing, or have already initiated climate change-related programs.
+CSAC supports the inclusion of these programs into the larger GHG reduction framework and supports acknowledgement and credit given for these local efforts. - 13) CSAC acknowledges its role to provide educational forums, informational resources and communication opportunities for counties in relation to climate change. - 14) CSAC recognizes that collaboration between cities, counties, special districts, and the private sector is necessary to ensure the success of a GHG reduction strategy at the local level. - 15) CSAC encourages counties to take active measures to reduce GHG and create energy efficiency strategies that are appropriate for their respective communities.